mythril-forge/homebrew-spells/spells/level-5/contagion.md

 ### Seizure
 The creature is overcome with shaking.
-The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.
+The creature has disadvantage on Dexterity ability checks, Dexterity saving throws, and attack rolls that use Dexterity.

 ### Slimy Doom
 The creature begins to bleed uncontrollably.